Finding the right piece

-For those that can live with small imperfections and just want to update your pieces on a budget, this is a great option!
+This is a great option for those who can live with small imperfections and just want to update your pieces on a budget!

 I added black to the previously cream-colored trim for a little extra detail, and to help tie it into my desk colors.
 Also, I added a little bit of black wax over the wood flowers on the top back of the chair.
 The rest of the wood was sealed with our clear wax.